Complex Spatiotemporal Modulations and Non-Hermitian Degeneracies in $\mathcal{PT}$-Symmetric Phononic Materials: Conditions for Directional Amplification

 Next, we investigate the amplification behavior associated with exceptional points at $|\beta / \alpha| = 1$ in the presence and absence of a temporal modulation.
-The solid lines in Fig.~\ref{fig:EP}a show the system's dispersion bands when $\beta / \alpha=+1$ in the absence of a temporal modulation, i.e., $\omega_p = 0$.
-The bands are color-coded in the same way they've been throughout this paper, and the two exceptional points, EP 1 and EP 2, are indicated on the figure.
+The solid lines in Fig.~\ref{fig:EP}a and b show the system's dispersion bands when $\beta / \alpha=\pm 1$ in the absence of a temporal modulation, i.e., $\omega_p = 0$.
+The bands are color coded in the same way they have been throughout this paper, and the two exceptional points, EP 1 and EP 2, are indicated on the figure.
 In this case, EP 1 and EP 2 are symmetric with respect to the $\kappa=0$ axis and share the same frequency, $\omega_{\text{EP}} = 0.5$.
-The dashed lines in the same figure show the transition of the dispersion diagram from $\beta / \alpha < 1$ to $\beta / \alpha > 1$, namely the changeover from PBGs to $\kappa$-gaps.
-Figure~\ref{fig:EP}b shows the same set of dispersion lines but when a temporal modulation of $\omega_p=0.2$ is introduced.
-Finally, Fig.~\ref{fig:EP}c shows the behavior of the system when $\beta / \alpha=-1$ and $\omega_p=0.2$.
-Owing to the value of $\omega_p$, EP 1 and EP 2 in both Figs.~\ref{fig:EP}b and c take place at $\omega_{\text{EP}} = 0.6$ and $\omega_{\text{EP}} = 0.4$, respectively.
-Figures~\ref{fig:EP}d through m show the numerically reconstructed dispersion surfaces which are obtained using the ``General Form PDE" module of COMSOL Multiphysics, with Eq.~(\ref{eq:vib}) being directly used to formulate the model.
-Specifically, an excitation of the form $f(t) = e^{ (t_0-t)^2/2 \sigma} \sin{(\omega_{i} t)}$ is applied using the flux/source boundary condition at the middle of the elastic medium and 2D FFTs are performed on the time-domain fields to obtain the dispersion data.
+The dashed lines in the same figure show the transition of the dispersion diagram from $\beta / \alpha < 1$ to $\beta / \alpha > 1$, namely the changeover from PBGs to $\kappa$ gaps.
+Figure~\ref{fig:EP}c shows the same set of dispersion lines but when a temporal modulation of $\omega_p=0.2$ is introduced.
+Finally, Fig.~\ref{fig:EP}d shows the behavior of the system when $\beta / \alpha=-1$ and $\omega_p=0.2$.
+Owing to the value of $\omega_p$, EP 1 and EP 2 in both Figs.~\ref{fig:EP}c and d take place at $\omega_{\text{EP}} = 0.6$ and $\omega_{\text{EP}} = 0.4$, respectively.
+Figures~\ref{fig:EP}e through p show the numerically reconstructed dispersion surfaces that are obtained using the ``General Form PDE" module of COMSOL Multiphysics, with Eq.~(\ref{eq:vib}) being directly used to formulate the model.
+The geometry is constructed using 2000 discrete points along a 1D array with a resolution of 10 points per wavelength, and a zero flux boundary condition is applied to both ends.
+A Gaussian excitation of the form $f(t) = e^{ (t_0-t)^2/2 \sigma} \sin{(\omega_{i} t)}$ is applied using the flux (source) boundary condition at the middle of the model and 2D FFTs are performed on the time-domain fields to obtain the dispersion data.
 For the wideband excitations, the following excitation parameters are chosen: $\sigma = 1$, $t_0 = 20$, and $\omega_{i} = 0.5$.
-To impose narrowband excitations, $\sigma$ is set to $40$ and $\omega_{i}$ is tuned to the center frequency of interest, as indicated on the individual figures.
+To impose narrowband excitations, $\sigma$ is set to $40$ and $\omega_{i}$ is tuned to the center frequency of interest, as indicated in the individual figures.
 For convenience, the shape of the exciting waveform is plotted alongside each simulation.
+To avoid reflections, the simulations are only performed up to the time required for the waves to reach the boundaries.